WestCoastGod/Oscar_Photography/README.md

 ## 11/06/2025

-- Add animation and SVG figure to sidebard
+- Add animation and SVG figure to sidebard and About Me page, referenced from [Antoine Wodniack](https://codepen.io/wodniack/pen/abyoKEa)

-## 09/06/2025

-- Update About Me page

 ## 08/06/2025